env3d/oauth-basic-tutorial/README.md

 # Very basic oauth tutorial

+You can see this app in action at https://env3d.github.io/oauth-basic-tutorial

 The index.html file is well commented, so you should be able to get all the informaiton from there.
-We will be following the "Implicit" flow, which means only one round-trip to the facebook server.
+We will be following the authorization code flow, which is the standard flow for OAuth.
+We will also be using pkce as the standard technology for single page app (https://www.oauth.com/oauth2-servers/single-page-apps/)

 You can host this index.html file under and web server as a static file.